 With the current economic climate, many people are looking to change jobs and take advantage of the opportunities available.
 Unfortunately, the reality is not so favorable, let alone in times of the Great Renunciation.
 Online fraud impersonating LinkedIn is still thriving and, in fact, has exploded in recent months.
 Flexjobs admits that for every legitimate work-from-home job, there are approximately 60-70 job scams.

-Online fraud impersonating LinkedIn is still thriving and, in fact, has exploded in recent months.
-While some scammers can be very successful with very simple and old tricks, such as asking you for your bank details or advance payments in exchange for a seemingly legitimate job interview, others can be very sophisticated.
-In the tests carried out by BleepingComputer, I used an unaffiliated LinkedIn account and was able to successfully post a new job offer on behalf of BleepingComputer, almost anonymously.
+The Better Business Bureau is warning people to watch out for scammers posing as potential employers on LinkedIn.
+Scammers can be very successful with very simple and old tricks, such as asking you for your bank details or advance payments in exchange for a seemingly legitimate job interview.
+Others can be very sophisticated.
+In tests carried out by BleepingComputer, an unaffiliated LinkedIn account was able to successfully post a new job offer on behalf of BleepingComputer, almost anonymously.